wxMEdit/wxMEdit/README.txt

 ChangeLog:
 ----------
-wxMEdit v3.0.2:
+wxMEdit v3.1:
+  1. added a killer feature: word boundary with Chinese/Japanese/Thai/Lao/Khmer and Burmese characters etc.
+  2. added a killer feature: word-wrap meet the Unicode® Standard Annex `#14`: Unicode Line Breaking Algorithm.
+  3. added new feature: column align.
+  4. added toolbar icon & shortcut for Inserting Ordered Sequence.
+  5. changed End-of-Line mark patterns.
+  6. updated Unicode block descriptions for Unicode 8.0 (require ICU 56 or higher).
+  7. fixed incorrect word boundary with non-English characters when selecting word.
+  8. fixed incorrect word-wrap with non-English letters.
+  9. fixed broken characters input with numpad in wxMEdit that built with wxWidgets-3.0 GTK2.
+ 10. fixed incorrect behavior of when Ctrl-Backspace pressed at beginning of a text file OR at zero-width selection in column mode.
+ 11. fixed that cannot select the whole word wraped in different lines by double-click.
+ 12. fixed that triple-click cannot select a whole wrapped line.
+ 13. fixed that files are not keep in hex mode after restart & restore.
-  1. fixed newline redundance when copying in regular text mode.
+ 14. fixed newline redundance when copying in regular text mode.
+ 15. updated Simplified Chinese translation.
-  2. updated Traditional Chinese translation.
+ 16. updated Traditional Chinese translation by Vincent_TW.
-  3. updated Russian translation by Будинов Станислав <stabud[at]yandex.ru>.
+ 17. updated Russian translation by Будинов Станислав <stabud[at]yandex.ru>.
+ 18. other minor changes and bug fixes.

 wxMEdit v3.0:
+  1. added a killer feature: Inserting Ordered Sequence.
-  1. added new options to display/print bookmark independent of line number.
+  2. added new options to display/print bookmark independent of line number.
-  2. added a option whether enable dot matching new-line in regular expression.
+  3. added a option whether enable dot matching new-line in regular expression.
-  3. added a feature that show searching message in status bar when Search/Replace Dialog is invisible.
-  3. added a feature that show searching message in status bar when Search/Replace Dialog is invisible.
+  4. added a feature that show searching message in status bar when Search/Replace Dialog is invisible.
   5. improved bookmark appearance for displaying and printing.
   6. improved Tab and EOF mark pattern, make it easy to distinguish Tab mark from space mark.
   7. fixed that there are too few characters limited in a line with certain word wrap settings.